whaohan/whaohan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Master's student at the South China University of Technology supervised by [C.L.
 Philip Chen](https://scholar.google.com/citations?user=Q5248zwAAAAJ).
 Before that, I also got my bachelor's degree from SCUT.
 My research interest mainly focuses on generative models for visual creation, ranging from 2D images and designs to 3D objects.
-I have published several papers at top AI conferences and journals, including CVPR, IJCAI and TNNLS.
+I have published several papers at top AI conferences and journals, including CVPR, ICLR, IJCAI and TNNLS.

 <!--
 # 🔥 News